 Lotus Corniculatus Facts

-- In extremely small amounts, however, this beautiful and remarkable species has some specific medicinal uses.
+- In extremely small amounts, however, this beautiful and remarkable species actually has some specific medicinal uses.
 To the great surprise of many people, though, the beautiful plant also actually gets widely used as a source of forage for many types of livestock.

 Related Articles